VISOR++: Universal Visual Inputs based Steering for Large Vision Language Models: Method

 where the resizing operation uses differentiable bilinear interpolation, and $\mu_k, \sigma_k$ are model-specific normalization parameters extracted from each model's processor configuration.
 This maintains the complete gradient path from loss to input pixels.

 VISOR++ is compatible with different optimization techniques to obtain the steering image.
-When computing a per-model image for VISOR++, we show that PGD is very effective.
-However, when optimizing a single image across an ensemble of models, VISOR++ borrows from recent advances in transferable adversarial optimization (Common Weakness Approach using Spectral Simulation Attack or CWA-SSA) framework \citep{chen2024rethinking}, as optimization tools.
+When computing a per-model image for VISOR++, we show that PGD is very effective in accomplishing steering, as see from the results in \autoref{tab:steering_three_datasets}.
+However, when optimizing a single image across an ensemble of models, VISOR++ borrows from recent advances in transferable adversarial optimization (Common Weakness Approach using Spectral Simulation Attack or CWA-SSA) framework \cite{chen2024rethinking}, as optimization tools.
 This provides superior convergence properties through two-level momentum and spectral augmentation.